defold/doc/docs/en/manuals/extensions.md

 ---
 title: Writing native extensions for Defold
-brief: This manual explains how to write a native extensions for the Defold game engine and how to compile it through the zero setup cloud builders.
+brief: This manual explains how to write a native extension for the Defold game engine and how to compile it through the zero setup cloud builders.
 ---

 # Native extensions